ponachte/pacsoi-aggregator/README.md

 make stop-aggregator
 ```

+## Other Cluster
+If you run your own kubernetes cluster, use the `.yaml` files to set up the aggregator on your cluster.

 ### Demo
 An easy way to test the aggregator is by running `node client-test/create-actor.js` to create an actor.
 Do make sure the uma server is running before you do this, and that it has the correct policies so you can access the correct endpoints.
-After that, you can run `node client-test/get-actor.js` to retrieve the info on the actor you just created and its results.
+After that, you can run `node client-test/get-actors.js` to retrieve the info on the actor you just created.
+Get the results by running `node client-test/get-actor.js`.